Namaiki Beer: Classic Draft Beer-like Soft Drink for Kids

-Dagashi has a long history and today comes in various types and countless varieties.
-For example, if I give an interesting example of Dagashi snacks, even the base powder of soft drinks exists.
+Dagashi has a long history and today comes in various types.
+For example, if I give an interesting example, even the base powder of soft drinks exists.
 Correctly, it isn’t powdery but like Ramune tablets.

 Namaiki Beer (生いきビール）

-In Japan, Namaiki Beer only costs 30 yen (about 0.3 USD) and can be found in some supermarkets, and the product contains 2 Ramune candy-like pastilles in the sachet.
+In Japan, Namaiki Beer only costs 30 yen (about 0.3 USD) and is available in supermarkets.
+As you can see, the product contains 2 Ramune candy-like tablets in the sachet.

-Along with the white pastilles, I prepared a 120ml cold glass of water.
-Yes, for enjoying the Dagashi soft drink, you need to simply put the 2 base tablets at the same time into the water.
+I prepared a glass of 120 ml water with these white tablets.
+Yes, to enjoy the Dagashi soft drink, you need to simply put the two tablets at the same time into the water.

 Now, let’s get the preparation started.
-Once dropping in the 2 base tablets, the ingredients dissolved quickly and carbon dioxide gas was generated.
+Once you drop the tablets, they dissolve quickly and generate carbon dioxide gas.

-When 2 minutes had passed, the liquid became golden and frothy just like draft beer.
-Lastly, here is the making process video.
+About 2 minutes later, the liquid becomes golden and foamy enough, just like draft beer.

-Namaiki Beer not only tastes good but preparing this beverage is just interesting and fun.
-I don’t know whether base tablets for soft drinks like this are available outside of Japan, but if you are curious about the taste, the Dagashi, Namaiki Beer is absolutely worth a try!
+Namaiki Beer not only tastes good, but the preparation is just fun.
+I don’t know whether base tablets for soft drinks like this exist outside of Japan.

 But if you can find it near where you live, the Dagashi Namaiki Beer is absolutely worth trying!